-- 4. Microbiological Data Program - Funding is provided to collect data on pathogens and indicator organisms in food to be used by state and federal agencies for policy making, regulatory, and educational purposes.
-(General Fund Federal) - 5.
-Citrus Longhorned Beetle Funding is provided to survey for citrus longhorned beetle in Washington.
+- 3. Microbiological Data Program - Funding is provided to collect data on pathogens and indicator organisms in food to be used by state and federal agencies for policy making, regulatory, and educational purposes.
+(General Fund Federal) - 4.
+Citrus Longhorned Beetle - Funding is provided to survey for citrus longhorned beetle in Washington.
 In August 2001, imported maple trees at a Tukwila nursery were found to be infested with the Citrus Longhorned Beetle, a tree killing pest not known to occur in the United States.
 The Department of Agriculture will survey for infestation beginning in the fall of 2001 and treat or remove suspect trees during the winter and spring of 2002.
-(General Fund-Federal)
+(General Fund-Federal) - 5.
+Pesticide Surface Water Monitoring - Funding is provided to contract with the United States Geological Survey and/or the Department of Ecology to sample and analyze surface waters for pesticide residues.
+Surface water sampling will be completed in basins that represent the various agricultural cropping patterns in Washington State and provide habitat for salmon.
+(State Toxics Control Account, General Fund Federal)